smy1/swlab/python/README.md

 - `cam1`: Stands for "camera-1".
 Enter the name of the first video.
 In this example, Python will search for a video file that has the word "sbr1" in the name.
 These videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 5 below).
 - `cam2`: Stands for "camera-2".
 Enter the name of the second video.
 In this example, Python will search for a video file that has the word "sbr2" in the name.
 These videos should be stored together with cam1 videos.
 - `cam3`: Stands for "camera-3".
 Enter the name of the second video.
 In this example, Python will search for a video file that has the word "sbr3" in the name.
 These videos should be stored together with cam1 & cam2 videos.
-- `newname`: Enter the name of the new video.
+- `newname`: Give the new video a name.
 In this example, the video that is created will be named "sbr_merged".
 - `dur`: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
 - `amplify_who`: Enter the name of the video that should be amplified (the name should be the same as that given for either `cam1`, `cam2`, or `cam3`).
 Leave it as `no` if neither video should be amplified, and the parameter `amplify` below will be ignored.
 In this example, Python will amplify the volume of videos that are named "sbr2".
 In this function, the other two videos will be muted automatically.
 - `amplify`: The higher the number we enter here, the louder the video would be.
 An argument of `1` means that the volume is unchanged while an argument of `0` means that the video will be muted.